 Surrealism at its best.
 From a museum dedicated entirely to his works of art to a clin d’oeuil on Twitter, Magritte is everywhere.
 Or is he?

 Between Brel and Stromae, Brussels music was not high on the radar.
-We love discovering great Belgian music, and tend to keep an eye on the programme of Ancienne Belgique and Botanique – you’re always in for a surprise.
+We love discovering great Belgian music, and tend to keep an eye on the program of Ancienne Belgique and Botanique – you’re always in for a surprise.

 Oh, the debates I had over the years that Brussels is not a green city.

 What makes Brussels great are the people.
 On any given day – be it on the metro, in a meeting, at the market or indeed at home – I hear a multitude of languages being spoken.
-With languages come different cultures.
+With languages also come different cultures.
 With different cultures come different foods.
 Happy circle!